aosabook/500lines/dagoba/dagoba.markdown

 ## Take One

 Within this chapter we're going to build a graph database[^dagoba].
 As we build it we're going to explore the problem space, generate multiple solutions for our design decisions, compare those solutions to understand the tradeoffs between them, and finally choose the right solution for our system.
 A higher-than-usual precedence is put on code compactness, but the process will otherwise mirror that used by software professionals since time immemorial.
 The purpose of this chapter is to teach this process.
-And to build a graph database.[^purpose]
+And to build a graph database[^purpose].

 [^dagoba]: This database started life as a library for managing Directed Acyclic Graphs, or DAGs.
 Its name "Dagoba" was originally intended to come with a silent 'h' at the end, an homage to the swampy fictional planet, but reading the back of a chocolate bar one day we discovered the sans-h version refers to a place for silently contemplating the connections between things, which seems even more fitting.